ABD: Default Exception Abduction in Finite First Order Worlds: Problem Setup

 \section{Problem Setup}

-\paragraph{Finite Relational Worlds.} We fix a relational signature \( \Sigma=\{P,Q,R,S,=\} \), with unary predicates $P(\cdot),Q(\cdot)$, binary predicates $R(\cdot,\cdot),S(\cdot,\cdot)$, and equality.
+\textbf{Finite Relational Worlds.} We fix a relational signature \( \Sigma=\{P,Q,R,S,=\} \), with unary predicates $P(\cdot),Q(\cdot)$, binary predicates $R(\cdot,\cdot),S(\cdot,\cdot)$, and equality.
 A \emph{world} $W$ has a finite domain $D_W=\{a_1,\ldots,a_n\}$ ($|D_W|\in\{9{-}12\}$; see Table~\ref{tab:dataset_summary}) and (possibly partial) interpretations for the predicates in $\Sigma$.
 In the fully observed setting (ABD-Full), $W$ specifies complete interpretations $P^W,Q^W\subseteq D_W$ and $R^W,S^W\subseteq D_W\times D_W$.
 In the partial-observation settings (ABD-Partial and ABD-Skeptical), $W$ additionally designates a set of \emph{unknown} ground atoms $\Omega_W$ whose truth values are not observed.
 In our benchmark, $\Omega_W$ ranges over ground atoms of $R$ and $S$; $P$ and $Q$ are always fully observed.
-In ABD, the world does \emph{not} include labels for a target concept to be predicted.
+In ABD, a world does \emph{not} include labels for a target concept.
+This fixed signature and small-domain setting is deliberate: it keeps all three semantics groundable and SMT-checkable, so our claims are about this finite-world benchmark family rather than arbitrary first-order settings.

-\paragraph{Background Theories with Abnormality.} Each instance specifies a fixed first-order theory $\Theta$ over an extended signature $\Sigma_{\Ab}=\Sigma \cup \{\Ab\}$, where $\Ab(\cdot)$ is a unary abnormality predicate.
+\textbf{Background Theories with Abnormality.} Each instance specifies a fixed first-order theory $\Theta$ over an extended signature $\Sigma_{\Ab}=\Sigma \cup \{\Ab\}$, where $\Ab(\cdot)$ is a unary abnormality predicate.
 We use $\Theta$ to express default-like constraints that may be blocked by abnormality.
 A common pattern is an implication schema of the form

 where $\mathrm{Ante}$ and $\mathrm{Cons}$ are first-order formulas over $\Sigma$ (often involving existentials over $R,S$).
 Intuitively, elements satisfying the antecedent are expected to satisfy the consequent \emph{unless} they are declared abnormal.